scrutin-app/index/content/article/authentication-server.md

 }
 ```

-2.

-The authentication server generate a new public key, used to manage those users.
+The **authentication server** generate a new public key, used to manage those users.

 ```js
 let managerAccount = Account.new()